netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 The new route may also work fine, but violate the client's path policy or be used for traffic analysis.

+The attacker injects the crafted path into the server, with the intent that the non-unique IP causes an existing path/connection mapping to be overwritten, and thus replace the victims path with the updated path.

 ~~~~
      AS #100               AS #200                   AS #300